Abby Day Slocomb: Death and legacy

 Slocomb died on December 6, 1917, in Zürich.
 At the time of her death, she was remembered for her charitable work and efforts in historic preservation.
 Legend maintained that the "Lady Slocomb" fired the "last shot in the last battle of the last American war", at the engagement of Spanish Fort.
 After the battle, it was buried to prevent its capture.
-In 1891, the canon was retrieved by the Blue and Gray Union and taken to Mobile, Alabama, and five years later it was put up for sale.
+In 1891, the cannon was retrieved by the Blue and Gray Union and taken to Mobile, Alabama, and five years later it was put up for sale.
 It was purchased and placed at the entry to the Confederate Memorial Hall in New Orleans in 1899.
 The DAR headquarters building was completed in 1910 and served as the meeting place for the organization until 1929.
 It was listed as a National Historic Landmark in 1972.
 Slocomb's designs for the Connecticut state flag are on display at the Fort Griswold Museum.
 In 2014, a time capsule Slocomb had created in Italy in 1914, hoping that Italian newspaper clippings would add historic perspective to the events of World War I was opened by the Anna Warner Bailey Chapter of the Connecticut DAR at their annual fundraising event.